-The #1 most important item for astrophotography of deep-sky objects is your equatorial mount.
+Your equatorial mount is the #1 most important item for astrophotography of deep-sky objects.
 The mount should always be the most expensive part of your setup.
-If you can afford nothing but a mount, just get an adapter and put your DSLR/lens on if you can, then upgrade to a scope later.
+If you can afford nothing but a mount, just get an adapter and put your DSLR or lens on if you can, then upgrade to a scope later.
 The mount rules all.

-Almost all best astrophotography mounts sold today, apart from a few premium offerings outside the scope of this article, are computerized German equatorial mounts.
-These astrophotography mounts are the most lightweight, versatile, and inexpensive option available to amateurs.
+Almost all the best astrophotography mounts sold today, apart from a few premium offerings outside the scope of this article, are computerized German equatorial mounts.
+These astrophotography mounts are the most lightweight, versatile, and inexpensive options available to amateurs.

 If you’re not concerned about outgrowing its capacity, the Sky-Watcher EQM-35 is a good choice for a budget astrophotography mount.